UnWaDo/HPC_bot/README.md

 For Windows change `. venv/bin/activate` to `.\venv\Scripts\Activate.ps1`

-If you want to use MySQL as your database, you should also install corresponding driver with `pip install pymysql` or `pip install mysqlclient`
+It is recommended to use MySQL or PostgreSQL as your database.
+In this case, you need to install drivers.
+For PostgreSQL you should run `pip install psycopg2`, for MySQL use `pip install pymysql` or `pip install mysqlclient`.

 ## Configuration